Yet, the fun processes involved in creative work are often the aspects that cause it to be regarded as trivial.

 Having fun while shaping up incomplete sections, deleting tangents, and optimizing your structure enables you to craft a piece of writing into a transformative experience.

-Hone your revision skills and make the winning judgment calls yourself.
+Hone your revision skills and editorial standards to make the winning judgment calls yourself.

 Publishing, just for the fun of it …

 You can simultaneously take your writing seriously and approach it with levity.